robodhhb/SmartPiCam/SmartPiCam/readme.txt

 !!!
 HINT: This installation is based on Edge TPU Python API which is deprecated !!!
 !!!
-Use insatllation in the parallel folder "SmartPiCam_with_PyCoral_API" instead!!!
+Use installation in the parallel folder "SmartPiCam_with_PyCoral_API" instead!!!

 Installation der SmartPiCam Applikation (see English Version below)
 ===================================================================